roots/sage/README.md

 # Gromf

-Gromf is a WordPress starter theme based on [Roots](https://github.com/roots/roots) & [Bootstrap](http://getbootstrap.com/), but using Foundation, Gulp and Mina(instead of bootstrap, grunt and capistrano).
+Gromf is a WordPress starter theme based on [Roots](https://github.com/roots/roots) & [Bootstrap](http://getbootstrap.com/), but using Foundation & Gulp(instead of Bootstrap & Grunt).

 Currently under development!